martinconnarty/REACT-ex/Readme.md

 This is an experimental project to see if I can extend or improve the ATC RE&CT Playbook & Response actions to add some functionality/useability.

-With more and more Security Tools, things to monitor, and threats to protect against, the amount of potential use-cases in a SOC is growing.
+With more and more Security Tools, things to monitor, and threats to protect against, the amount of potential use-cases in a SOC is growing and analysts are more likely to come to investigate an event without a solid understanding of what the detection represents.

 If we consider just the Identification stage, playbooks are going to be more essential for analysts to be able to understand things like:

 - What has fired, and why?